Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 Ben Chilwell (Chelsea)

 For a player who didn't even start the match, Chilwell seemed to end it very well.
-The England left-back's trusted left foot played a major part in Chelsea's controversial victory over the Hammers .
+The England left-back's trusted left foot played a major part in Chelsea's controversial victory over the Hammers.

-The substitute's equaliser followed by his assist for Kai Havertz's winner was a game changer against a West Ham side that have every right to be disgruntled about their defeat.
+The substitute's equaliser followed by his assist for Kai Havertz's winner was a game changer against a West Ham side who have every right to be disgruntled about their defeat.

 When will VAR learn?
 We were told that it would not interfere unless there was a clear and obvious mistake.
 Jarrod Bowen's supposed infringement on Edouard Mendy was neither clear nor obvious and West Ham's goal should have stood.